ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

 [[only-angular]]
 | ## Floating Filters
 |
-| It is possible to provide an Angular floating filter for ag-Grid to use if you are are using the Angular version of
+| It is possible to provide an Angular floating filter for AG Grid to use if you are are using the Angular version of
-| ag-Grid.
+| AG Grid.
 See [registering framework components](../components/#registering-framework-components) for how to
 | register framework components.
 |
 | The below example shows how to create a custom floating filter re-using the out-of-the-box Number filter with Angular.